 Welcome to the TTO’s Software Licensing and Open Source resource page!
 This guide and accompanying Open Source Primer are designed to serve a range of audiences on campus, from those looking for quick, high-level guidance about their software licensing options to those seeking more in-depth information.
 While the University of Massachusetts owns the copyright to software that is developed in the course of University research, the University allows the faculty to distribute their software as they see fit, from commercial licensing to Open Source licensing.
 If you are considering an Open Source license, or your software contains Open Source code, we strongly urge you to review our Open Source Primer.

 This front page serves as a quick guide to a range of licenses you may want to apply to your software, depending on your goals.
 The five licenses in the table below are arranged from left to right based on the author’s retained rights, with the Simple Permission license retaining the most rights and the GPL v3 the fewest.
-These five licenses should cover most situations; however, please reach out to us should none fit your needs, if you have any questions about them, or if you are interested in a commercial license.
+These five licenses should cover most situations; however, please email us at email@example.com should none fit your needs, if you have any questions about them, or if you are interested in a commercial license.